“What kind of college or university should I go to?”

 The liberal arts college is devoted primarily to teaching.
 The faculty are scholars and do contribute to research and publishing in their fields, but they do not have graduate students and typically classes are small seminars rather than large lecture hall events supplemented by small seminars led by a graduate student and sometimes called "discussion sections."

-The most famous professors who are doing cutting-edge scholarship in their field are usually at large research universities.
+The most famous professors who are doing cutting-edge scholarship in their field (and this can be exciting to discover, and is surely one of the great things about the better American universities) are usually at large research universities.
 One advantage of being an undergraduate at one of these schools is that you can take courses with and maybe even get to know (and also maybe get a letter of recommendation from) one of these superstars.
 If you are drawn to study at one of these great universities because you get off on interesting ideas, then you are not alone, and this could be the right place for you.

 But you will get less attention, and you will have to clamour and jockey for the attention of one of these star professors.
 This is not a problem generally for graduate students, at least not in the same way, and not in PhD programs.
 Most graduate courses are seminars.
 And they know you are very smart because they admitted you to their program, whereas at large universities undergraduates tend to be treated like they may or may not be one of the very best students and future scholars.